karolinameyer/ML_wine_classification/README.md

 Thus, in the second approach target group is modified for 2 classes: bad and good.
 Results are much better.
 Nevertheless there are still some drowbacks, there is a big inequality in number of samples per classes.
 Thus the recall and precission of good-quality class is to improve.

 The best ML model here is xgboost with validation accuracy score of 0.92.

+**TO IMPROVE**